ohjay/in-pursuit-of-beauty/README.md

 ## Model/Data

+- Download pre-trained models according to the ["Download models" section](https://github.com/naoto0804/pytorch-AdaIN#download-models) of the `pytorch-AdaIN` repo.

 Briefly describe the files that are included with your repository:
 - trained models
 - training data (or link to training data)